-Cyclone Oma: Power crews on stand-by as North Island prepares for lashing
+Wild weather: Power crews on stand-by as upper North Island braces for soaking

-This afternoon's downpour will hit just as Auckland commuters are making their way home for the weekend as the upper North Island prepares to be lashed by the tail of Cyclone Oma.
+Showers are expected to pepper Auckland commuters during rush hour traffic while those further north are in for a soaking.

+While Cyclone Oma is not heading to New Zealand it has contributed to the warm air moving over the country from the tropics.
-Electricity companies have also put emergency crews on stand-by today to prepare for the deluge.

-Heavy rain warnings are in place for Northland and the Tararua Range, while Auckland is forecast to see more than 20mm of rain - with the heaviest downpours expected to hit during the afternoon rush hour.
+Electricity companies have put emergency crews on standby today, braced for a possible deluge, as heavy rain warnings are in place for Northland and the Tararua Range.

-Around 9mm of rain is predicted to fall in the two hours from 4pm, according to MetService, which has a severe weather watch in place for Auckland, Mt Taranaki and the eastern Bay of Plenty.

 Northland is being warned of up to 100mm of rain over night, while power companies have put crews across the North Island on stand-by.